Stuart Weitzman School of Design

 Seven elective courses are required over 4 semesters; two MFA Graduate Seminars, two must be outside of the Fine Arts Department, the remaining three courses may be taken either in the department or anywhere in the university.

-Fine Arts elective courses play a critical role in allowing MFA students to expand their thinking and approach to studio techniques.
-All fine art elective courses can be searched by entering ‘FNAR’ into the search bar in Path.
+Fine Arts Elective courses play a critical role in allowing MFA students to expand their thinking and approach to studio techniques.

-Weitzman elective courses are offered by all departments within the School of Design and count as outside elective credit for MFA students.
-A selection of interdisciplinary courses in the University of Pennsylvania Stuart Weitzman School of Design extends the focus of the MFA program to the disciplines of:
+Weitzman Elective courses are offered by all departments and count as outside elective credit for MFA students.
+A selection of interdisciplinary courses in the Weitzman School of Design extends the focus of the MFA program to the disciplines of:

 Architecture